 It is ordered:

 3. Pursuant to 39 U.S.C.
-505, the Commission appoints Kenneth E. Richardson to represent the interests of the general public in this proceeding.
+505, Natalie R. Ward is appointed to serve as an officer of the Commission to represent the interests of the general public in these proceedings (Public Representative).

 End Supplemental Information